Here at Brightest Minds, we’re all about ways to get more B2B sales leads for your business.

 - Search Engine Optimization (SEO) – Even with the rise of articles of its impending downfall, SEO is still a huge industry and a channel that plays a big part in generating new businesses.
 SEO has moved away from simple on-page optimisation and backlinks to a more nuanced approach that is largely driven by online content and other methods of driving organic traffic.

 - Content Marketing – The rise of content marketing has continued unabated and, in some quarters, has largely taken over the function on SEO people and their roles.
 In short, product valuable information for people in your target audience and you’ll be one step closer to producing more B2B sales leads for your product.
+Additionally, animated sales videos can help you to get higher conversion.
+It would be great if you can add it to your content.

 - Email Marketing – Obviously this is the channel we recommend because it is so effective and because Brightest Minds offers email marketing services.
 Email marketing is often found to produce the highest return on investment across all marketing channels, particularly for SaaS and B2B companies.